Important Dates and Deadlines

 Merit Scholarship Terms and Conditions:

 - To assist as many students as possible, EKU does not make multiple institutional scholarship awards.
-If you have already qualified for an academic award through a different category of eligibility (merit scholarships, EKU staff scholarships, etc.), you will receive the award with the greater monetary value.
+If you have already qualified for an academic award through a different category of eligibility (merit scholarships, EKU staff scholarships, tuition discounts, etc.), you will receive the award with the greater monetary value.
 All academic-based scholarships and outside agency scholarships are required to be reported as part of your financial aid package.
 You may not exceed the cost of attendance as determined by Big E Central.
 If your total financial aid package exceeds the cost of attendance, the university reserves the right to adjust/reduce the amount of your aid or your scholarship accordingly.

 - If you change your program to a 100% online program at any time in your academic career, your scholarship will be cancelled for the remainder of your eligibility.

 - If you decide to leave EKU for any reason, please note your scholarship will be considered declined and it will cancelled for the remainder of semesters of eligibility.

 - To maintain eligibility for the scholarship, you are required to be a full time student enrolled in 12 or more semester hours each term and maintain a minimum EKU cumulative grade point average (GPA) of the following: